CARocha/moksaya/README.md

 ###Test:

-After setting up the project for the first time , please login to 127.0.0.1/<port>/admin and setup the the api_key for the super user.
+After setting up the project for the first time , you would need to register an user and get the api_key to access the resources.
+You can also setup the superuser while setting up the project with ./manage.py syncdb or fab setup

+To Register a new user make the following curl request:

+     $curl --dump-header - -H "Content-Type: application/json" -X POST --data '{"username":"spock","password":"notebook"}' http://127.0.0.1:8000/api/v1/register/

+To get your api_key :

+     $ curl -k --user "username:password" http://127.0.0.1:8000/api/v1/token/auth/

+This should return a json resoponse like this :

+     {
+    "key": "600ca8c91d70376c7427854687d979ad97bb92ef"
+     }

 Next thing you need to do is to edit thhe fabfile

-     user = "aregee"
+     user = "spock"
      #Provide the username you used while setting up the project.
-     key =  "notebook"
+     key =  "600ca8c91d70376c7427854687d979ad97bb92ef"
      #Add the api_key that you createdd in the admin

 Now , this fabric script would test basic use cases for the project using curl.Fabric is included in the dependencies so just open a new terminal to the root of project: